itsxwang/software-development/Programming/JavaScript/axios.md

   console.error("❌ Axios Error:", error);

   // Handle Unauthorized (401) globally

+  /*
+  What error.response includes?
+  When a request fails after reaching the server, Axios provides the error.response object, which includes detailed information about the server's response.

+💡 This means error.response is only available if the server actually responded with an error status (e.g., 4xx or 5xx).

-  if (error.response && error.response.status === 401) {
+If the request never reached the server (e.g., network failure), then error.response will be undefined. */ if (error.response && error.response.status === 401) {
     console.warn("🔒 Unauthorized!
 Redirecting to login...");
     window.location.href = "/login";  // Example: Redirect to login page